mpuzey/panda/README.md

 ```

 ### Running the integration tests
-Note that mongodb must be running for these tests to pass (see Native Panda setup - Mac OS)
+Note that mongodb must be running for these tests to pass (see "Native Panda setup - Mac OS)
 ```
 python3 -m unittest discover tests/integration
 ```